 The course opens with foundational knowledge about the Joint Commission and the importance of standardization.
 Includes information about upholding language services standards and appropriately compiling paperwork, which will be useful to staff interpreters and patient relations personnel.
 We cover a glossary of common terms associated with accreditation and thorough descriptions of Joint Commission offerings.

 The second module opens with a description of on-site survey priorities.
 We cover preparing for an inspection and different roles within the facility.
 The course launches an in-depth explanation of every step of the on-site survey process.
 Every survey is a little different depending on the facility type and the programs for which you’re applying for accreditation.
-This course also
+The course is customizable to fit your organization’s needs.
+The base course includes information about every step applicable to all programs.

 Finally, we discuss receiving and responding to results on the SAFER matrix and tips for upholding standards every day.
 The course concludes with a comprehensive exam to complement the mini exams throughout the modules.
 Upon successful completion, participants receive a certificate to mark their accomplishment.